 Don’t forget to include a call to action

 A social media campaign without a call to action is pretty pointless.
 And it’s easy to incorporate a call to action into your social media posts.

 It can be a simple question at the end of your post.
 For example, “Want to know more?
 Comment below or message me, and I will send you an info pack.”

 If possible, all your posts should include a call to action.
 We have already talked about driving engagement, and adding a call to action is a simple way to do this.

 Ok, let’s not beat around the bush here.
 You are one of many personal trainers out there.
 And everybody is fighting for a piece of the client pie, right?

-So while having a social media plan and posting content is important, you can really make yourself stand out from the crowd by showing your unique individuality as well as your awesome personality.
+So while having a social media plan and posting content is important, you can make yourself stand out from the crowd by showing your unique individuality and awesome personality.

 And it’s pretty easy to do.

 Share your personal trainer story, why you became one, what fitness means to you, and more.
 You can even share your favorite fitness quotes, memes, or healthy recipes.